skywind3000/vim-quickui/README.md

 My name is Lin Wei, an open source believer and vim enthusiast.
 I started learning programming in early 1990s.
 Borland's Turbo Pascal/C++ was the most popular IDE at that time and I really enjoyed the old days, back home from school, powered on my computer, started Turbo c++ 3.1 and studied how to make a game in MS-DOS.

-I even intimidated TCC and made my own editor when I moved to watcom-C++:
+I even imitated Turbo C++ and made my own editor when I moved to watcom-C++:

 ![](images/editor.png)